 In order to assess students' attainment of technical training objectives, students will be expected to complete each Tools and Techniques course with a C or better, have an overall GPA of at least 2.75.
 In practicum courses, students will be assessed on their technical contributions to a team project, which will be exhibited at the end of the year.
 Additionally, reports from their internship sites will provide us with evaluations of students' technical proficiency within a real-world team.
-Students' "final portfolio" will be evaluated by a faculty member in their area of concentration.
+Students' "final portfolio" will be evaluated by a faculty member in GSD, Creative Writing or English.